Code-Institute-Submissions/patrickpulfer-codeinsitute_usercentric_milestone_project_AprResub/README.md

 ### Scope of this Project

-* The simplest form of promoting PaddyOS on the web requires HTML + CSS as core technologies for a static website
+* The simplest form of promoting PaddyOS on the web is a static website which requires HTML + CSS as core technologies
 * Website must be available 24/7, so decision has been made to deploy to Github and Gitpages (see Deployment section for more details)
-* 3 sections are required, so I've chosen the following:
+* Three sections are required, so I have chosen the following:
-    * Introduction (showcasing the "What is" and "Why use this")
+    * Introduction (showcasing the "What is" and "Why")
-    * Download (Access to download PaddyOS)
+    * Download (access to download PaddyOS)
-    * Contact Form (ability to contact us for getting involved and feedback)
+    * Contact Form (ability to contact us or send feedback)

 ### Structure

-As visitors to website may or not be competent in computer driving, decision was made to organize the website as a single site where user can scroll trough sections.
+As visitors to website may or not be proficient in computer driving, decision was made to organize the website as a single site where user can scroll trough sections.

-I've decided to include a main menu, so users can quickly navigate to their prefered section.
+I have decided to include the Main Menu for users to quickly navigate trough the website.

 ### Skeleton

-To be faithful to the structure established above, the overall website should be divided in 3 section as shown below:
+To be adhere to the structure outlined above, the overall website should be divided into three sections as shown below:

 <img src="./wireframes/wireframe1.png">